LeoFuna/LeoFuna/README.md

 <h1 align="center">Hi 👋, I'm Leonardo "Funa" Funabashi</h1>

-- 🔭 I’m currently working on [Pense Rápido](https://github.com/LeoFuna/pense-rapido)
+- 🔭 I’m currently working on [Nosso Louvor](https://github.com/LeoFuna/nosso-louvor)

-- 🌱 I’m currently learning about **MongoDB.**
+- 🌱 I’m currently learning about **NextJS and Typescrypt**

 - 👨‍💻 All of my projects are available at [Meu Portfólio](https://leofuna.github.io/leofuna-portfolio/)

-- 💬 I'm currently studying on **Trybe, where I finished Front-end module and will finish Back-end on December 2021**
+- 💬 I'm currently working on **a project that manage transporters of a logistic company.**

 - 📫 You can Contact me at **leo.funa@gmail.com**